-In addition to pioneering new technologies and breakthrough research on Arctic warming and weather patterns, Dr. Jennifer Francis is also an accomplished science communicator.
-Ever since her 2012 paper first introduced the concept that Arctic warming could alter the jet stream and yield more extreme weather events, Dr. Francis has been writing, speaking, and testifying to different audiences to underline the gravity of Arctic warming and the societal risks of the climate crisis.
+In addition to pioneering new technologies and leading breakthrough research on Arctic warming and weather patterns, Dr. Jennifer Francis is also an award-winning science communicator.
+Ever since her 2012 paper first introduced the concept that Arctic warming could alter the jet stream and yield more extreme weather events, Dr. Francis has been writing, speaking, and testifying to different audiences and organizations to underscore the gravity of Arctic warming and the societal risks of the climate crisis.

-With articles published in Scientific American and The Old Farmers’ Almanac, Dr. Francis’ conversations about climate and extreme weather have engaged a broad public audience.
-She has presented to various types of groups, from teachers associations to White House staffers, and appeared in videos and docuseries like Eli Kintisch’s After the Ice and Rainn Wilson’s An Idiot’s Guide to Climate Change.
+With articles published in Scientific American, The Old Farmers’ Almanac, Elridge’s Tide and Pilot Book, The Conversation, The Hill, and numerous other outlets, Dr. Francis’ conversations about climate and extreme weather have engaged a broad public audience.
+She has presented to various types of groups, from teachers associations to White House staffers, and contributed to videos and docuseries like Eli Kintisch’s After the Ice and Rainn Wilson’s An Idiot’s Guide to Climate Change.
+She was tapped to contribute to Greta Thunberg’s new book, The Climate Book, and appeared in various documentaries, including Earth Emergency.
 Dr. Francis’ focus on science communication extends to policymakers as well.
-She testified to the U.S. House of Representatives Committee on Science, Space, & Technology in 2019, six years after she testified before the Senate Committee on the Environment and Public Works in 2013.
+She testified to the U.S. Senate Commerce Subcommittee on Security in 2020, the U.S. House of Representatives Committee on Science, Space, & Technology in 2019, and the Senate Committee on the Environment and Public Works in 2013.

 Dr. Francis’ excellence in climate communications was recognized by the American Geophysical Union when she received the union’s Climate Science Communication Prize in 2020.
-With more than a dozen quotes in major media outlets just this year, she continues to use her Arctic expertise in combination with her communications skills to stress the dire urgency of climate action.
+She is frequently asked by major media outlets to provide expertise on various topics related to climate and extreme weather, and she takes every opportunity to apply her knowledge of weather and Arctic expertise in combination with her communications skills to stress the dire urgency of climate action.